jldaniel/SU2_AWS/docs/manual_setup.md

 Paste in the contents then press `Ctrl-d` to exit.

-Follow the same process from the slave node.
+Follow the same process from each of the worker nodes to the head node.

 #### Install and configure MPI